Atiku Abubakar: 2019 presidential campaign

 In 2018, Abubakar began his presidential campaign and secured the party nomination of the PDP in the presidential primaries held in Port Harcourt on 7 October 2018.
 He defeated all the other aspirants and got 1,532 votes, 839 more than the runner-up, the Governor of Sokoto State Aminu Tambuwal.
 Atiku Abubakar continued his campaign rally in Kogi State as he promised to complete abandoned projects in the state.
 On 30 January, he participated in the town hall meeting tagged #NGTheCandidate.
 And in the meeting, he declared that he will grant amnesty to looters and he vowed to privatize 90% of NNPC, Nigeria's primary source of income.
 Atiku took his campaigns to Katsina, visit Emir of Daura on 7 February 2019.
 On 27 February 2019, Atiku lost the presidential election to incumbent President Muhammadu Buhari by over 3 million votes.
 He appealed at the Supreme Court and described the election as the "worst in Nigeria's democratic history."

 2023 presidential campaign

 Atiku Abubakar emerged as the presidential candidate of the Peoples Democratic Party for 2023 election after he defeated 12 other candidates in a keenly contested presidential primary held at the Moshood Abiola Stadium in Abuja on 28 May 2022.
 Of the 767 accredited ballots at the election, he polled 371 votes while his closest challenger, Governor of Rivers State, Nyesom Wike, came second with 237 votes.
 Former Senate President Bukola Saraki scored 70 votes to come a distant third while Governor of Akwa Ibom State, Udom Gabriel Emmanuel, came fourth with 38 votes.

 In 2025, Abubakar left the PDP, accusing it of deviating from its founding principles.

+In May 2026, Former Vice President Atiku Abubakar won the presidential ticket of the African Democratic Congress (ADC) after defeating former Minister of Transportation Rotimi Amaechi and businessman Mohammed Hayatu-Deen in the party’s primary election ahead of the general election in 2027.

+Pre 2027 Presidential election

+Atiku Abubakar made it to the list of the upcoming 2027 presidential election as the candidate of the African Democratic Congress (ADC) released by The Independent National Electoral Commission signed by Rose Oriaran- Anthony who happens to be the Secretary to the Commission.